ooni/ooni.org/content/post/eeep-greek-censorship.md

 This test performs an A DNS query (via UDP) to the control resolver.
 The answer to such query is called the control answer.
-For each DNS resolver to be tested the test perform an A DNS query for the domain in question.
+For each DNS resolver to be tested the test performs an A DNS query for the domain in question.
 This answer (experiment answer) is compared with the control answer.
-If the two have a common IPv4 address then the hostname is not considered to be tampered with the resolver in question (tampering: False) If they do not have commonalities the test does a reverse lookup of the first IPv4 address in the control answer and the first IPv4 address in the experiment answer.
-If the two reverse lookups match (the PTR record points to the same hostname), then censorship is probably not happening (tampering: "reverse_match").
+If the two have a common IPv4 address then the result for the given hostname and resolver combination is considered consistent (or not tampered) with the control resolver (tampering: False).
+If they do not have commonalities the test does a reverse lookup of the first IPv4 address in the control answer and the first IPv4 address in the experiment answer.
+If the two reverse lookups match (the PTR record points to the same hostname), then censorship is probably not happening (tampering:
+"reverse_match").

 In any other case the result is marked as: `tampering: True`.